madelynemoloney1/A3-Self-watering-plant-/README.md

 ## Room for Improvement

 Room for improvement:
 - Have it work by itself.
-Only wwhen you press button B does it put water into the plant, the code needs to be changed.
+Only when you press button B does it put water into the plant.
 - Make the cables more organised/ Hidden.

 To do:
-- Feature to be added 1
+- Figure out/research what is going wrong with the code so that it will work.
 - Adding a little container that can store the cables will make it look neater.

 ## Acknowledgements
-- This project was inspired by a ....
+- This project was inspired by my dehydrated plants.
 - This project was based on [this tutorial](https://www.instructables.com/Automatic-Plant-Watering-System-Using-a-Microbit/).
 - Many thanks to Andrew stapleton for letting me borrow his Mircobit and crocodile cables.